-Before buying a house, you would have spent endless hours looking for options, talking to agents, calculating and recalculating your finances, and trying to factor in your current and future needs.
+Before buying a house, you would have spent endless hours looking for options, talking to agents, calculating your finances, and trying to factor in your current and future needs.
 However, as years go by there is a possibility that your needs outgrow your home.
 Maybe you need a bigger house or one with a different architecture.
 This is the time when most homeowners are faced with a difficult choice – to remodel or relocate.
 In this article, we will help you ask yourself some pertinent questions which will make the decision-making process simpler.

 Question #1.
 Am I emotionally attached to my house and its surroundings?

 It may sound like an irrelevant question because people love their homes.
-However, think honestly about how you feel about your home, surrounding areas, neighbours, etc. If you have a strong emotional bond with your house or its surroundings, then chances are that you will miss them if you relocate making it very difficult for you to settle anywhere else.
+However, think honestly about how you feel about your home, surrounding areas, neighbors, etc. If you have a strong emotional bond with your house or its surroundings, then chances are that you will miss them if you relocate making it very difficult for you to settle anywhere else.
 In such cases, it is better to remodel your house than moving.

 Usually, the first home can hold a lot of emotional significance to people.
 Also, if you have lived there long enough or have some fond memories of your loved ones in the house, then moving might not be a great idea.
 In order to take care of your changing needs, you can talk to an architect or an interior designer who can offer ideas that you couldn’t think of.